8 Common Mistakes Sales Managers Make and How to Avoid Them

 Let your team know of your values and principles.
 Share with them what’s expected of them and how you’ll gauge their performances.
 Set ambitious but realistic goals.

-And more importantly, lead by example - make cold calls and take part in negotiations – show them how it’s done.
+And more importantly, lead by example.
+Make cold calls and take part in negotiations so your team can see how it’s done.

 Another common mistake new sales managers make is that instead of coaching their salespeople in the art of top-grade selling, they keep making all the sales themselves.